 205 Monticello Road .
 Charlottesville, VA .
 (434) 244-3226

-What a refreshing addition Lampo was to the Charlottesville dining scene when it opened in late 2014.
-In an era where many young chefs vie to create the next big thing, here were three talented young chefs joining forces to create a traditional food governed by rigid rules: Neapolitan pizza.
-After much practice, study, and expert tutoring, the three chefs –Mitchell Beerens, Loren Mendosa, and Ian Redshaw — mastered the pizza, which alone may warrant a slot in The Charlottesville 29.
+In an era when many chefs vie to create the next big thing, at Lampo three talented young chefs focus on a traditional food governed by rigid rules: Neapolitan pizza.
+With practice, study, and expert tutoring, the three chefs –Mitchell Beerens, Loren Mendosa, and Ian Redshaw — have mastered the pizza, which alone warrants a slot in The Charlottesville 29.

-A fourth owner, Andrew Cole, former sommelier of Tavola, is one of the town’s most devoted bar managers, whose passions for cocktails and beer rival his passion for wine.
-Start a meal with one of his barrel-aged cocktails before enjoying a wine or beer paired with your food.
+A fourth owner, Andrew Cole, former sommelier of Tavola, is one of the town’s most devoted bar managers, whose passion for cocktails and beer rivals his love of wine.
+Start with one of his cocktails before enjoying a wine or beer paired with your food.

 With a tiny, brick Belmont space, there is often a wait, especially for dinner.
 But, the food, drinks, and cheerful service are always worth it.

 Daily specials invariably warrant consideration, especially General Tso’s Sweetbreads, the 2015 Dish of the Year, and the Szechuan Pastrami Panuozzo, the 2016 Dish of the Year.
 On the regular menu, a standout is the porchetta panuozzo, which three different area chefs named the best thing they ate in all of 2015.
 Below are our picks, choices by Lampo’s own chefs, and appearances in Five Finds on Friday, where other area chefs and personalities have named a Lampo dish one of the best in town.

 - Antipasti: Pane; Polpettine al Forno

 - Pizza: Margherita D.O.C.; Marinara D.O.C.